Life As an Economist

 - Teradata Database

-How Long Does it Take to Become an Economist?
+How do I Become an Economist?

-Where Economists Work
+Where do Economists Work?

 The table below shows some of the most common industries where those employed in this career field work.